tak-9/TemplateEngine/README.md

 $ node app.js

-3. HTML file is generated once application is completed in ./output/team.html .
+3. Once application is completed, HTML file is generated in ./output/team.html.

 If you have changed the default output filename, html file is output in the specified directory.